 I am living proof that you don’t have to draw well to be an architect.
 Having the ability to draw beautiful pictures doesn’t hurt but let’s pull the curtain back and be honest here for a minute … Architects communicate through their drawings – we aren’t making art.
 As architect Lou Kahn once famously said, “an artist can make a cart with square wheels, but an architect can’t.”

-Architects can make a great living but there is balance between money and happiness that must be found.
+Architects can make a great living but there is a balance between money and happiness that must be found.
 This post contains a snapshot of some of the best places to work and what areas of the country pay the highest salary for architects.
 Before anybody starts whining and moaning about how architects are underpaid, let me tell you now that I don’t want to hear it.
 Teachers are underpaid.

 There is a reality check coming for most graduating architecture students.
 Practicing architecture for 99.9% of the architects out there means something other than designing – at least what you might typically think design really means.
 The practice of architecture is more than sketching on trace paper, parti diagrams, deciding what pens to draw with, groupies, and last-minute trips to Vegas with the client.
 It means solving problems – sometimes incredibly mundane and uninspired – yet very important problems to the people who retain your services.

 To be an architect you must have specific tools to get the job done.
 Here is a look at the ones I use most often.
 Some (but not all) are clearly throw-backs tools that reflect the fact that I graduated from architecture school 20 years ago.
 Despite the fact that I am pretty good at AutoCAD, I didn’t put it on my list of tools.
-If I had made my list a little longer it probably would have showed up.
+If I had made my list a little longer it probably would have shown up.

 Here are some unique insights into how an architecture student can rise to the top of a pile of resumes and get that coveted architectural intern position.
 I also share with you the most abrasive and shocking story from my first day on the job at my first intern position.
 If we ever meet in person, you can buy me a beer and I’ll tell you who Boss #2 is from the story.